klgh/storygraph-ku-check/CHROMEWEBSTORE.md

 **Privacy Policy URL** [REQUIRED] https://github.com/klgh/storygraph-ku-check/blob/main/PRIVACY.md

-The page is public.
-Paste it into the dashboard only after this version of `PRIVACY.md` is on `main`.
-The copy currently on GitHub says the extension does not use storage and does not mention Amazon.
+The page is public and matches this policy.
+Paste that URL into the dashboard.

 ### Privacy policy draft (to host)